-- What are some ground rules about how we will talk to others about our marriage? - Who are some people that we could include in our "go-to" marriagesupport system? - What do we think about the idea of a marriage mentor? - Who is a couple we could consider asking to mentor us? - What is one resource from the list we can commit to read or listen to together?
+• What are some ground rules about how we will talk to others about our marriage?

+- Who are some people that we could include in our "go-to" marriagesupport system? - What do we think about the idea of a marriage mentor? - Who is a couple we could consider asking to mentor us? - What is one resource from the list we can commit to read or listen to together?

-Couple Conversation: Serving
+Couple Time: Serving

 - What are some causes we might join to make a difference?
 What are things we especially care about protecting, supporting, or improving in our families and community? - What are some of our personal missions/ministries?
 How can we support each other in our personal ministries?
-Who are some people we could minister to together? - How can we answer the call of The Family Proclamation to promote measures that strengthen marriages and families?
+Who are some people we could minister to together? - How can we promote measures that strengthen marriages and families?